Too Bad or Too Good: Challenging Stereotypes about Black and Asian American Children

 This bias has tragic real-world implications.
 Consider Tamir Rice, a 12-year-old boy who was shot and killed by police while playing in a park with a toy gun.
 Officers described Tamir as “menacing” and claimed they thought he was an adult.
 Society often denies Black boys the innocence and playfulness that childhood should provide.

 In schools, these biases manifest as disproportionate discipline.
-Black boys are three times more likely than their white peers to be suspended or expelled, often for subjective infractions like “defiance” or “disrespect,” according to the U.S. Department of Education’s Civil Rights Data Collection (2021).
+Black boys are three times more likely than their White peers to be suspended or expelled, often for subjective infractions like “defiance” or “disrespect,” according to the U.S. Department of Education’s Civil Rights Data Collection (2021).
 They’re disproportionately placed into special education programs—even in cases where no developmental disabilities exist—and labeled with “behavioral disorders.”
-These stigmatizing labels create barriers to their academic success and affect long-term outcomes.
+These labels create barriers to their academic success and affect long-term outcomes.

 The Harm of the Model Minority Myth